Dummies, thumbs and other comforters

 - Sometimes, however, if the child needs the comforter a lot, this will interfere with his opportunity to play.

 - One of the good things about a dummy is that you can easily replace it if it gets lost or damaged.
 It is important not to let dummies get too worn before you replace them.

-- Dummies should be tied on short cords which cannot go around a child's neck and cause strangling (no longer than 10 cm).
+- Dummies should not be tied to the child's clothes as the cord could go around a child's neck and cause strangling.

 - The ideal age for stopping sucking on a dummy is about 2 years, but there seems to be relatively little harm to teeth and jaw development if the habit continues until a child turns 3.

 - Sometimes a child may develop a speech problem, such as a lisp, if the child has a dummy in her mouth when she is talking.

 - Dummies should not be used with glycerine or anything sweet such as honey on them, because this can damage the child's teeth.

 The effect dummies have on breastfeeding is still not fully clear.

 - If dummies are used with very young babies before breastfeeding really gets going well, the babies may not suck on the nipple as well as is needed to keep up the milk supply.